Wasted-Audio/ebu-norm/README.md

 `sudo ./install.sh`

-Copies all scripts to `usr/local/bin` and latest sound-gambit binary to `/usr/bin`
+Copies all scripts and latest sound-gambit binary (if needed) to `usr/local/bin`